aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/basics.rst

 .. note::

-    If you receive some errors, make sure your X-forwarding settings have been set up correctly.
+    If you receive some errors, make sure your X-forwarding settings have been set up correctly, as explained in :ref:`the setup section <2020_virtual_intro:setup>`.

 Alternatively, especially if showing them interactively is too slow over SSH, you can export the content of a structure node in various popular formats such as ``xyz``, ``xsf`` or ``cif``.
 This is achieved by typing in the terminal: